 SCI works with the World Health Organisation and national governments to improve the health and development of the world’s poorest populations, aiming to eliminate the poverty sustaining and life-threatening effects of schistosomiasis and intestinal worms.
 These diseases impair child development, cause internal organ damage, and can increase the risk of HIV in women.
 SCI works with local partners to deliver life-changing treatments to mainly school-age children.
 Studies have shown that early and regular treatment can reduce the damaging effects of the diseases,

 increase school attendance by 25% and has the potential to increase future earnings by up to 40%.
 With the support received to date SCI has already facilitated over 150 million treatments and plans todouble that number by 2020 in 15 countries.

 Professor Tom Williams

 Tom Williams is Professor of Haemoglobinopathy Research at Imperial.
-The focus of the research is the burden and clinical consequences of inherited defects of the red blood cell and their relationship to malaria and other diseases.
-The classic example of such defects is sickle haemoglobin.Carriers of this condition, who have sickle cell trait, are strongly protected against malaria while those with a double dose of the condition, who have sickle cell disease, are burdened with chronic ill health and premature mortality.
-Professor Williams is studying both the positive and negative consequences and burden of a range of similar conditions with a particular focus on Kenya and the East African region.
+His research focus is on the burden and clinical consequences of inherited defects of red blood cells in low-income countries and their relationships to malaria and other diseases.
+The classic example of such defects is sickle haemoglobin, where carriers (who have sickle cell trait), are strongly protected against malaria while homozygotes (who have sickle cell disease) suffer chronic ill health and premature mortality.
+Professor Williams is based at the KEMRI/Wellcome Trust Research Programme in Kilifi, Kenya, and collaborates widely with colleagues throughout the region.